 The Louks family urged Greenwood Mayor Charles Henderson to pressure the police to investigate Brittany’s disappearance.

 Kim Louks told the Indianapolis Star in July 2002, “They don’t want anyone knowing anything about this case.
-They won’t work with out investigator, and when I asked Captain (David) Payne about it, he changed the subject.”
+They won’t work with our investigator, and when I asked Captain (David) Payne about it, he changed the subject.”

 Gosh, one might think they might have been protecting Harris, for whatever reason. 😜